-Choose your crowning leadership example and provide briefly some of the challenges you faced, how you handled them, and the impact of your leadership.
-Make sure answer the last part of the question.
+Choose your crowning leadership example and briefly provide some of the challenges you faced, how you handled them, and the impact of your leadership.
+Make sure you answer the last part of the question.
 Focus on the strengths, but please show the maturity and self-awareness to honestly reveal a weakness — one that the Sloan Fellows Program may actually help you address.

 Essay 2: Discuss a time when you made an unpopular decision.
 What did you learn from the experience?
 (500 words or less, limited to one page)

-Essay 4: Please give an example of a significant innovation (product or process) that you developed for your organization (500 words or less, limited to one page)
+Essay 4: Please give an example of a significant innovation (product or process) that you developed for your organization.
+(500 words or less, limited to one page)

 This is a pretty straightforward question and actually gives you a little room to go in a direction of your choosing, as long as you reveal how you innovated for your organization.
 You could start with the innovation or with the problem that propelled an innovative solution.
 Discuss some of the challenges you faced, how you resolved them, and ultimately the impact of your innovation.